griitch/learnin-notes/misc/sec/digital forensics.md

 ### Transport to the forensics labs

 the process at the lab goes like : - create a forensic copy of the evidence - the copies are validated with hashes. - return the evidence to the secure container (if we damage the copy we can always create a new copy) - process the copy on the forensics workstation - reporting

+### In practice

+- Some of the info an investigator might look into are files metadata, that are automatically created whenever a file is created, for example *pdfinfo* command give info about the creator, producer, creation and modification dates ..etc about a pdf file.
+- photo EXIF data : exchangeable image file format, a standarized format for saving pictures metadata, where was it took, the date, the model of cam,phone ..., a cmd line tool to extract the data is *exiftool*